Cuomo vows to “call out” criticism of nursing home response

 Nursing homes, however, were also overwhelmed, and some say making them take on patients who might still be contagious possibly fueled outbreaks.

 Zucker discounted that theory, pointing to a state report that argued the virus was already circulating in nearly all of the homes that accepted a recovering COVID-19 patient.
+The state’s report didn’t rule out whether the March 25 policy fueled any outbreaks.

 The state has blamed the bulk of nursing home outbreaks on infections among staff, who they say then spread it to patients.

 The U.S. Department of Justice’s Civil Division has, since the summer, been examining the state’s handling of COVID-19 outbreaks in nursing homes.